 - Real name system：Register customer names and implement customer traffic control.

-Taiwan made an extraordinary accomplishment on domestic supply management of COVID-19 prevention products such as face masks and protective apparels.
+Taiwan has achieved an extraordinary accomplishment in the domestic supply management of COVID-19 prevention products such as face masks and protective apparel.
 How did Taiwan do it?

 After receiving first confirmed case on Jan.
 21, the Taiwan government immediately executed export restriction on face mask and control the distribution of taken in a week.
 In the meantime, over 80 companies worked together through government’s coordination to build 92 mask production lines and began to run in 2 month which increased daily supply from 4 million to 13 million.